 Kristen Baumliér’s work spans the full spectrum of interdisciplinary media, including websites, interactive media, photography, and video.
 She received her MFA from the California College of the Arts in 1994, where she began utilizing humor, combined with interactive elements in her work.

 Her work has been exhibited in Finland, Germany, and the Republic of Macedonia as well as in New York, San Francisco, Chicago, and Cleveland.
-Her videos have screened in New Zealand, Serbia, England, and in the U.S. She received an Ohio Arts Council Fellowship in 2004, and an ArtsLink project grant in 2005 to produce a site-specific collaborative work in Skopje, Republic of Macedonia.
+Her videos have screened in New Zealand, Serbia, England, and in the U.S. She received an Ohio Arts Council Fellowship and an ArtsLink project grant to produce a site-specific collaborative work in Skopje, Republic of Macedonia.

 Baumlier’s work was a finalist in the Where Do You Give? design contest, and a prototype of her interactive game design was exhibited across the U.S. in 2012-13.
 In 2009, Baumlier began researching food, health, technology, and food systems and is currently developing new work that presents questions about food.